AbdullahRahal/Summer-Training/README.md

 the languages that has been used to create this code are [HTML, CSS, JS, PHP AND MYSQL].

 the cridets for this project goes to all of:
-Abdullah Rahal
+Abdullah Rahal,
-Anas Mawed
+Anas Mawed,
-Sulayman Alruwais
+Sulayman Alruwais,
-Hussein Alkara
+Hussein Alkara.

 as it was a teamwork effort everyone who worked on this project did a huge part in it.